mckaylush/data-acquisition-blog/blog/blog.md

 ![Delay Distribution by Hour (BTS)](plots/delay_boxplot_bts.png)

-Interpret:
-- which hours have the widest spread of delays
-- morning vs. afternoon stability
-- presence of outliers
+Key Takeaways:
+- Most of the delays are only 1-15 minutes long with very few going longer
+- Highly unlikely to get an extreme delay time (100+ minutes)

 ---